-Substation Equipment/ Structural Component Inspection/Monitoring Instrument transformers Inspect all instrument transformers (CTs, VTs, CVTs, etc.) and wave traps, identifying in particular any areas of deterioration or defect such as leaks and rust/corrosion.
-Buildings Visually assess all substation buildings (control house, GIS, etc.), checking for the following: Evidence of water infiltration or standing water in the building Concrete issues Corrosion of steel, rust bleeding Clearance for operational personnel Room for expandability (empty panels/cubicles) Physical issues with the building Means of Egress should be identified during the site visit.
+Substation Equipment/ Structural Component Inspection/Monitoring Concrete issues Corrosion of steel, rust bleeding Clearance for operational personnel Room for expandability (empty panels/cubicles) Physical issues with the building Means of Egress should be identified during the site visit.
 Asbestos panels and remediation Insulation Fire rating (primary structural frame) Combustible materials Overloaded cable tray (NESC % fill) Signs of rodent infestation or damage Grounding Visually inspect the substation grounding, checking for any locations where a ground appears to be missing.
 Lightning Analysis Review the condition of the substation's lightning protection.
 Cable Trench Visually inspect cable trenches for any signs of damage (such as broken covers) and deterioration.
 If visible, note fill and available space and any concerns with the entrance into control enclosure/building.
 Identify any issues with respect to rodents or other animal intrusions.
+Battery Equipment Inspect condition of DC batteries and perform testing as required